Jesper Bøge Pedersen: FC Fyn

 On 3 August 2012, Bøge signed with Danish 1st Division side FC Fyn.
 He quickly became a key player for the team and was soon linked to a number of clubs.
 FC Fyn went bankrupt in January 2013, effectively making Bøge a free agent.
 He practiced at nearby division club Næsby Boldklub for a while, before being signed by Hobro IK.

 Hobro

 In March 2013, Bøge signed a one-and-a-half-year contract with Danish 1st Division club Hobro IK.
 He made his debut on 28 March against HB Køge, a match which Hobro won 1–0.

 Bøge quickly became an important player for the team and extended his contract for two years, after a successful 2013–14 season with 32 league appearances, as Hobro won promotion to the Danish Superliga for the first time in club history.
 After Hobro suffered relegation to the 1st Division again after the 2015–16 season, Bøge helped the team to bounce back to promotion in the following season, where Hobro won the league.

+He stopped in the club at the end of 2024.